Deep4verma/LINEAR-REGRESSION_2/README.md

 # LINEAR-REGRESSION_2
-Determinants of Crime Rates: A Cross-Country Analysis
+Determinants of Crime Rates: A Cross-Country Analysis using ordanary least square method